project-ida/two-state-quantum-systems/src/05-excitation-transfer.md

 ## 5.3  - Structure of the Hamiltonian

 In [tutorial 4](https://nbviewer.jupyter.org/github/project-ida/two-state-quantum-systems/blob/master/04-spin-boson-model.ipynb#4.3---Structure-of-the-Hamiltonian), we learnt a lot from looking at the Hinton diagram of the Hamiltonian.
-What we we learn this time?
+What will we learn this time?

 We'll use an example Hamiltonian with $\Delta E = \omega = U = 1$ for this visual exploration.